cowboyai/cim-start/doc/Communications.md

 Forget about connecting to 15 different URLs just to make an API work...

-The API is just... there... available by message just like I would talk to it in the docs... go to this REST address... fine, we just ship the payload into nats and let nats figures out where that goes and how to give you a response.
+The API is just... there... available by message just like I would talk to it in the docs, or differently if you choose to do so...

+Go to this REST address... fine, we just ship the payload into nats and let nats figures out where that goes and how to give you a response.
 Javascript long polling... goodbye.
 WebSockets... goodbye.
 CORS... goodbye.

 Management.
 This is what we want, not another limitation of point-to-point connections I have to continually monitor.